adjust/rmq/README.md

 Wait on the `finishedChan` to wait for all consumers on all queues to finish.

 This is useful to implement a graceful shutdown of a consumer service.
-Please note that after calling `StopConsuming()` the queue might not be in a state where you can add consumers and call `StartConsuming()` again.
-If you have a use case where you actually need that sort of flexibility, please let us know.
+Please note that after calling `StopConsuming` the queue might be in a stopping state where you cannot add consumers and call `StartConsuming` again.
+You must wait until the queue is finished stopping, then you may call `StartConsuming` again and re-add your consumers.
-Currently for each queue you are only supposed to call `StartConsuming()` and `StopConsuming()` at most once.

 ### Return Rejected Deliveries